Malaria Parasite Genomic Surveillance

 Our work

-Building on nearly twenty years of experience integrating with the MalariaGEN network, we create data resources that track genetic changes in Plasmodium parasites, mostly of the species P. falciparum and P. vivax.
+Building on nearly twenty years of experience integrating with the MalariaGEN network, we create data resources that track genetic changes in Plasmodium parasites, mostly of the two species responsible for most malaria deaths: P. falciparum and P. vivax.
 The largest of these resources is Pf7, a dataset containing more than 20,000 whole genome sequences of P. falciparum parasites from 33 countries.
 The P. vivax version of that dataset, Pv4, contains nearly 2,000 whole genome sequences.

 We help build up surveillance capacity in malaria-endemic areas through projects like the NIHR-funded Genomic Surveillance Hubs in West Africa Global Health Research Group and by supporting partners across the world in their genomic surveillance efforts.